jdholtz/auto-southwest-check-in/README.md

 **Note**: The script will check the entire party in under the same reservation, so there is no need to create more than one instance of the script per reservation.

+**Note 2**: If you have a companion on your reservation and you want them to be checked in too, you will need to set up their reservation or account separately in the configuration file.

 If you want the latest features of the script, you can use the `develop` branch (documented changes can be viewed in the Changelog).
 However, keep in mind that changes to this branch do not ensure reliability.